Wysocki CreativeZack Wysocki · The Full Story

 ✓ Trial run.
 Then hired.

-I'd moved to Los Angeles and I needed a job in the industry I'd been studying my entire life.
+I'd moved to Los Angeles — living in Laurel Canyon — and I needed a job in the industry I'd been studying my entire life.
 Luxury real estate marketing.
 I DM'd Aaron Kirman — one of the top real estate agents in Beverly Hills — cold.
 He said no. I pushed back.
-I told him I'd work for free because I knew I was worth it and that he wouldn't find anyone better.
-I meant every word of it.
+I told him I'd work for free because I knew I was worth it.
+I meant every word.

 That moment — the bet on myself, the willingness to show up and prove it before anyone asked — is maybe the most "me" thing I've ever done.
-It's how I've operated ever since.
 You identify the room, you decide you belong in it, and then you go make yourself impossible to ignore.

 The Career